Whatsapp Icon

 Antioxidants

-In conclusion, while certain supplements have the potential to support health in individuals with neuroendocrine tumors, its of utmost importance to have a discussion with your oncologist or a healthcare professional specialized in cancer care before adding any supplements to your regimen.
+In conclusion, while certain supplements have the potential to support health in individuals with neuroendocrine tumors, it's of utmost importance to discuss with your oncologist or a healthcare professional specialized in cancer care before adding any supplements to your regimen.
 This ensures they fit within your overall treatment plan and do not interfere with the efficacy of your cancer therapies.

 Activities for Neuroendocrine Tumor Patients